 I don't know what the term for it is in the UK, but in America the term, "Independent Contractor" or some official variant of it, comes up a lot.
 To some extent, it's a natural progression of what's been termed the current "Gig Economy", but in other situations, it's an employment status that sounds more promising then it actually is.
 It's sold on the false notion that you'll get to be your own boss, while still clearly working at the behest of someone who seems to be able to just exploit labor more then most.
 It's basically modern-day sharecropping, only instead of working on a farm, they're delivering packages to everybody, and it's basically creating a world of Jobs.
 Well, jobs too, but I meant Job, as in the Biblical Job.
 (Pun unintended)

 This is not surprising as a subject matter for Ken Loach, the legendary British neorealist director.
 He made a film a couple years ago that I didn't get to see in time for a review called "I, Daniel Blake", a powerful strike back to his neorealist roots that showed the struggles of a guy trying to get his pension after having a heart attack.
 Had I gotten to the film sooner, I would've put it on my Best of the Year list, and it was one of Loach's best films in general.
-I kinda caught onto Loach late, and usually with his more mainstream movies like "The Wind That Shakes the Barley" and "The Angels' Share" good movie, but they never particularly appealed to me.
+I kinda caught onto Loach late, and usually with his more mainstream movies like "The Wind That Shakes the Barley" and "The Angels' Share" good movies, but they never particularly appealed to me.
 I still have to get to a lot of his earlier works like "Kes" or even some more acclaimed recent stuff like "Looking for Eric" and "Sweet Sixteen".
 Still though, going back to this more stripped down, more non-actors and more down-to-Earth simple tales of the downfall of the lower and middle class is probably where he's at his strongest.
 With England still reeling from the effects of Thatcherism, and in this case, the '08 Stock Market crash,

 It's in this setting that we meet and follow Ricky (Kris Hitchen) a longtime worker who lost his job right as he and his wife Abbie (Debbie Honeywood) were about to pay off a house.
 She works as a home caretaker for the disabled and elderly, Ricky, after years of odds of hardworking jobs, gets a delivery truck, working supposedly as his own boss, which basically means that, you work for me, and the me in this case is Maloney (Ross Brewster) the personification of human exploitation.
 He runs the local branch of PDF, a not-so-subtle reference to that one company that delivers stuff that you're thinking of.
 He works fourteen hours a day, six days a week, and he has to sell the family car to afford everything he needs, which is what his wife drove from work to work with.